Home Health Tips Health Concerns Site Index Glossary

 Steroids (available as nose sprays, eye drops, injections or oral tablets) decrease inflammation by short-circuiting the immune response.
 By suppressing the immune system, steroids can predispose you to yeast and fungal infections, a common cause of sinusitis.
 Steroids can also suppress the adrenal glands, making you less tolerant of stress.

-Alternatives to the drug therapy:
+Alternatives to the drug therapy

 Fortunately, there are a number of natural alternatives to drug therapy, including eating certain foods, vitamins, herbs and immune-balancing foods.
 You can also lessen the number of allergens in your environment.